Editorial Figure Strip

 Purchase access, then open /account/install to issue a registry token.Usage

-import { EditorialFigureStrip } from "@/registry/swiss/blocks/editorial-figure-strip"
+import { EditorialFigureStrip } from "@/registry/swiss/blocks/editorial-figure-strip"<EditorialFigureStrip

 eyebrow="Visual references"